balena-io-hardware/fin-info-doc/documentation/markdown/balenaFin/v1.1/datasheet/datasheet.md

 BalenaFin is a carrier board for the Raspberry Pi Compute Module 3 Lite and Compute Module 3+ Lite produced by the Raspberry Pi Foundation.

-For more informations about the Raspberry Pi Compute Module please refer to the following links:
+For more information about the Raspberry Pi Compute Module please refer to the following links:

 * Datasheet: https://www.raspberrypi.org/documentation/hardware/computemodule/datasheet.md
 * Schematics: https://www.raspberrypi.org/documentation/hardware/computemodule/schematics.md